cf73/humanity/content/collections/books/the-solace-of-open-spaces.md

         type: hardBreak
       -
         type: text
-        text: 'Ehrlich captures both the otherworldly beauty and cruelty of the natural forces—the harsh wind, bitter cold, and swiftly changing seasons—in the remote reaches of the American West.
+        text: '"Ehrlich captures both the otherworldly beauty and cruelty of the natural forces—the harsh wind, bitter cold, and swiftly changing seasons—in the remote reaches of the American West.
 She brings depth, tenderness, and humor to her portraits of the peculiar souls who also call it home: hermits and ranchers, rodeo cowboys and schoolteachers, dreamers and realists.
 Together, these essays form an evocative and vibrant tribute to the life Ehrlich chose and the geography she loves.'
       -
         type: hardBreak
       -